 - olive oil

 - casero cheese (or feta)

-What type of cucumber should you use in salads?
+What type of cucumber should I use in salads?

-Whenever I know I will be making salads- especially cucumber salads- I will always purchase English Cucumbers.
+Whenever I plan to make a salad- especially cucumber salads- I will always purchase English Cucumbers.

 Long and narrow, English cucumbers are not waxed.
 Nearly always found wrapped in plastic, the skin of the English cucumber is much thinner, and thus more edible when compared to other cucumbers.